ministryofjustice/hmpps-github-actions-runner/README.md

 ACTIONS_RUNNER_VERSION="xxxx"
 ```
 Use the latest version of the runner and SHA from the [Github Actions Runner releases page](https://github.com/actions/runner/releases) - the checksum will be the one corresponding to `actions-runner-linux-x64`

+Renovate keeps track of the latest release and will raise PRs to track the updates.

+#### References
+The build process is based on the [browser-testing-github-actions-runner](https://github.com/ministryofjustice/browser-testing-github-actions-runner) project.